dipu-ray/Phitron-B7/Module 1-Basic Syntax, Variables and Data Types/README.md

 - double = 8 bytes

 ## 14. Data type limitations in C
-- 10 to the power 9 = 1000000000
+- 10 to the power 9 = 1000000000.
 - int value work to `10 to the power 9`.
 Beacuse of, limitations.
 - long long int value work to `10 to the power 18`.
 Beacuse of, limitations.
-- float and double bigger than float
+- float and double bigger than float.

 ## 15. Rules for Naming Variables Animated
 - Variable name must start with a letter, digits or underscore.
-Example: `main_123.c`
+Example: `main_123.c`.
 - Keywords can't be used as variables.

 ## 16. Summary
 - Run first c program in vscode.
 - How to print c program.
 - How to define input in c program.
-- Data types, variable and data types have limitations
+- Data types, variable and data types have limitations.
 - Variables naming rules.

 ## Quiz: Module 01